jcrblanco/ai-face-recognition/README.md

 Feel free to contribute by forking the repository, submitting issues, or suggesting improvements via pull requests.
 I am always open to feedback and collaboration!

+Licence
+Usa bajo tu propia responsabilidad
+Usage is by your own